-- (s) Related parties (Continued) - (b) An entity is related to the Group if any of the following conditions applies: (Continued) - (v) the entity is a post-employment benefit plan for the benefit of employees of either the Group or an entity related to the Group.
-If the Group is itself such a plan, the sponsoring employers are also related to the Group. - (vi) the entity is controlled or jointly controlled by a person identified in (a). - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is apart, provides key management personnel services to the Group or to the parent of the Group.
+- (s) Related parties (Continued) - (b) An entity is related to the Group if any of the following conditions applies: (Continued) - (vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) the entity, or any member of a group of which it is apart, provides key management personnel services to the Group or to the parent of the Group.